jcreek/jcreek/README.md

 - 📜 I'm a fully-qualified teacher and taught Computer Science in inner-London in schools in challenging circumstances.
 - 🔭 I’m currently working on small web applications to save teachers time and effort and improve quality of teaching and assessing in the classroom.
-- 🌱 I’m currently learning how to create multi-tenancy applications using ASP.Net Core.
+- 🌱 I’m currently learning how to create the best LLM prompts.
-- 👯 I’m looking to collaborate on my open source NuGet packages and Docker images (see below).
+- 👯 I’m looking to collaborate on my open source projects.
 - 💬 Ask me about tackling educational inequality, launching a tech startup (especially if you're a student), Discord bots, home labs/servers or about modern web app development.
 - 📫 How to reach me: Send me a DM on Twitter or LinkedIn - you can find them by clicking the buttons above.
 - 😄 Pronouns: He/Him